Killing of Jayland Walker: Incident

-According to the Akron Police Department, at about 12:30 a.m. on June 27, 2022, police in Akron, Ohio, attempted to stop Walker for a traffic violation on unspecified equipment failure.
+According to the Akron Police Department, at approximately 12:30 a.m. on June 27, 2022, police in Akron, Ohio, attempted to stop Walker for a traffic violation on unspecified equipment failure.

 Walker did not stop and a chase ensued.
 According to the pursuing officers, gunfire came from the vehicle less than a minute into the chase.
 After several minutes, Walker exited the highway and the chase continued along city streets.

 Eventually, Walker's car slowed down, and while the car was still moving, Walker, wearing a ski mask, exited from the passenger's side, and ran towards a nearby parking lot.

 Officers chased Walker and attempted to stop him with a stun gun but were not successful.

 After about ten seconds of chasing Walker, eight police officers opened fire for six or seven seconds, shooting approximately 90 rounds.

 Police said that it appeared Walker was turning towards them, and they believed he was armed and "moving into a firing position".

 Following the shooting, Walker was put in handcuffs by police and was found with his hands cuffed behind his back when EMTs arrived on the scene.
 According to police, officers attempted to administer first aid to Walker after he was shot.
 Walker was pronounced dead at the scene.
 No firearm was found on Walker's body.

 The Summit County Medical Examiner’s Office has ruled his death a homicide.

 On July 15, 2022, the medical examiner released autopsy results.
 Walker's body was hit with 46 bullets in total, and the toxicology report showed that no drugs or alcohol were present in his system.